-The promotion of teaching excellence is at the heart of our work within LTE.
+The promotion of teaching excellence is at the heart of our work within Student Learning & Academic Registry.
 This includes the development and delivery of CPD sessions relating to innovative pedagogies, regular conferences featuring sector-leading keynote speakers and our HEA accredited professional development framework.

 Digital Delivery: Learning and Support

-We’ve developed a suite of guidance and resources to support the hybrid delivery of learning and teaching:
+We’ve developed a suite of guidance and resources to support the delivery of learning and teaching:

 - Lecture Capture - ReView/Panopto